dan-koller/graph-algorithm-visualizer/README.md

 Make sure your system has Java (17 or above) installed.
 You can download OpenJDK from [here](https://openjdk.java.net/install/).

-- Download the latest release from this repository's [releases](https://github.com/dan-koller/graph-algorithm-visualizer/releases/tag/v1.0-beta)
+- Download the `jar` file from this repository's [releases](https://github.com/dan-koller/graph-algorithm-visualizer/releases/tag/v1.0-beta)

 - Alternatively, you can clone this repository and build the project yourself: